mrnguyencongquy/mrnguyencongquy/README.md

 🔭 I am a data engineer passionate about building and managing data pipelines that empower data-driven decision making.
 My expertise lies in leveraging various technologies to tackle complex data challenges.

 🌱 I'm constantly fascinated by the opportunity to learn new skills and use them to build the future.

-Key Skills:
+🌱🌱 Key Skills:

 Programming: Python

-Databases: SQL & NoSQL (familiarity with various options) Cloud Platforms: AWS, Azure, GCP
+Databases: SQL & NoSQL (familiarity with various options)

+Cloud Platforms: AWS, Azure, GCP

 Containerization: Docker & Docker Compose

-Big Data: Apache Spark, Hadoop (familiarity)
+Big Data: Apache Spark, Hadoop,...

-Data Orchestration: Airflow, Databricks (familiarity) Data Visualization: Power BI, Tableau
+Data Orchestration: Airflow, Databricks

+Data Visualization: Power BI, Tableau

-Experience:
+🌱🌱 Experience:

 Successfully applied Apache Spark and Cloud Platforms to build and manage ETL jobs for efficient data processing.

 Possess strong knowledge of large-scale data processing frameworks and orchestration tools like Hadoop, Apache Spark, Airflow, and Databricks.

 Adept at data visualization using Power BI and Tableau to create insightful reports that communicate data effectively.